Visayas State University

-Visayas State University (VSU; Pambansang Pamantasan ng Visayas) is a university located in the city of Baybay, Leyte, Philippines.
-The five-campus VSU has eight colleges, three institutes and one school.
-Located on the main campus are the College of Veterinary Medicine, College of Engineering and Technology, College of Education, College of Forestry and Environmental Science, College of Arts and Science, College of Nursing, College of Management and Economics, College of Agriculture and Food Sciences, Institute of Strategic Research and Development Studies, Institute of Tropical Ecology and Environmental Management, Institute of Human Kinetics, and the Graduate School and Special Programs.
+Visayas State University (VSU; Pambansang Pamantasan ng Visayas) is a university located in the City of Baybay, Leyte, Philippines.
+The five-campus VSU system has twelve faculties, three institutes, and one school.
+Located on the five-campus system are Faculty of Agriculture and Food Science (FAFS), Faculty of Nursing (FON), Faculty of Veterinary Medicine (FVM), Faculty of Forestry and Environmental Science (FFES), Faculty of Management and Economics (FME), Faculty of Teacher Education (FTE), Faculty of Engineering (FE), Faculty of Computing (FOC), Faculty of Natural and Mathematical Sciences (FNMS), Faculty of Humanities and Social Sciences (FHSS), Faculty of Fisheries and Aquatic Sciences (FFAS), Faculty of Criminal Justice Education (FCJE), Institute of Strategic Research and Development Studies (ISRDS), Institute of Tropical Ecology and Environmental Management (ITEEM), Institute of Human Kinetics (IHK), and the Graduate School and Special Programs.

 Visayas State University is acknowledged by the Philippine Department of Tourism as a tourist destination for its diverse flora and fauna, and with Mount Pangasugan and the Camotes Sea visible from the university.
 VSU administration promotes the school as a "Resort University" for having resorts and providing services like bungalows to visitors.